- Borrow & Request

 You can set up Google Scholar so it will search in OSU's databases for your article.

-Step 1: To make Google Scholar talk to the OSU Libraries collection, go to the Settings link, located above the search area of the page:
+Step 1: To make Google Scholar talk to the OSU Libraries collection, go to the Settings link, located in the menu on the far left of the page:

 Step 2: On the left-hand side of the Scholar Settings page, choose Library links